SAKryukov/dotnet-solution-structure/articles/article0.2.md

 }
 ```

 Here is the idea: we start from the deepest stack frame and iterate state frames until we go out of the declaring types of the method described above, or the derived types.
 We use the fact that any derived type is `IsAssignableTo` the class described above.
-If declaring type is a type outside of this inheritance chain, we can check it up and then break out of the stack frames loop.
+If the declaring type is a type outside of this inheritance chain, we can check it up and then break out of the stack frames loop.

-How we can check up what this call comes from?
+How we can check where this call comes from?
 We test the code above under the debugger, and then we can see, that if the call comes from XAML, it happens in the assembly `System.Private.CoreLib`.
 This name does not matter.
 What does matter is that this is the same core assembly where the primitive types are defined, for example, the type `System.IntPtr`.

 From this check, we can see that this approach is not entirely reliable.
-Most likely, it will work in future, but who knows what can happen to future .NET implementations?
-What if Microsoft people deside to radically restructure the .NET solution?
+Most likely, it will work in the future, but who knows what can happen to future .NET implementations?
+What if Microsoft people decide to radically restructure the .NET solution?

-So, I suggest to think of this method as of food for thought and a kind of fun.
+So, I suggest thinking of this method as food for thought and a kind of fun.

 Nevertheless, let's see how it can be used for a property: